 Step 2.
 File the Petition.
-In order to advise the Court that you wish to modify your current child support order, you must file the Petition for Modification of Child Support and Judgment for Arrears ("Petition").
-If you are filing the Petition, you are the "Petitioner" regardless of whether you were the Plaintiff or the Defendant when the child support order was first entered.
+In order to advise the Court that you wish to modify your current custody and child support order, you must file the Petition to Modify Custody and Support ("Petition").
+If you are filing the Petition, you are the "Petitioner" regardless of whether you were the Plaintiff or the Defendant when the custody and child support order was first entered.
 The other party will be referred to as the "Respondent".